ankane/ahoy/README.md

 )
 ```

+If you use Heroku, you can use an unofficial buildpack like [this one](https://github.com/temedica/heroku-buildpack-maxmind-geolite2) to avoid including the database in your repo.

 ### Token Generation

 Ahoy uses random UUIDs for visit and visitor tokens by default, but you can use your own generator like [Druuid](https://github.com/recurly/druuid).